-Words of warning: The skating rink at Harbourfront, which usually hosts popular DJ nights all winter, is closed for repairs this season.
-And beware the synthetic rink!
+Words of warning: Beware the synthetic rink!
 Any rinks which are not operated by the city, or on a body of water, may not be actual ice.
 (Like if one pops up on a roof, you should probably check.)
 Owners will tout it’s just like ice but it’s definitely not.

 Also don’t make the same mistake I did: always check the City’s skating rinks page before heading out to confirm the rink you want is actually open.
 They can close due to weather or equipment issues.